-At the conclusion of the mentorship program (during mid May 2021 to the end of June 2021), mentees and their mentors will have a gallery show together in the Rumriver Art Center Gallery to showcase their talent and artwork and all their accomplishments and growth over the course of the program.
+At the conclusion of the mentorship program (during mid May 2021 to July 2021), mentees and their mentors will have a gallery show together in the Rumriver Art Center Gallery to showcase their talent and artwork and all their accomplishments and growth over the course of the program.
 This gallery show will be open to the public, and friends and family can be invited to see all that was accomplished during the mentorship program.

 How the Program Works

 There are a variety of different mediums mentees can choose from to be the focus of their mentorship experience.
 These mediums include acrylic painting, watercolor painting, drawing, mixed-media, hand-built pottery, wheel throwing pottery, and pastels.
 Mentees will select one medium on their application that they would like to focus on and expand their knowledge and skill with during the mentorship program.
 If you are selected as a mentee, you will be paired with a mentor who is very skilled and knowledgeable about your selected medium.